-Sogin is therefore now being reconsidering the planning of activities in view of the DECON (prompt dismantling) strategy, in order to meet the Ministry requirements; this also considering that an adequate financing procedure has been defined by the Government in order to face consequent additional costs: in fact, following the separation of Sogin from Enel, a funding mechanism has been defined to provide resources for additional costs deriving from the different economic conditions (new interest rates and taxes), from the management costs for the new company, and from the change in strategy (from Safe Store to DECON).
-A Decree of the Ministry of the Industry issued on 26 January 2000, states that above mentioned extra costs for Sogin shall be financed on a levy on the price of the sold kW·h.
-Every year, Sogin shall present the programme of future activities, with associated costs: on this basis, the national Authority for Electric Energy and Gas (the National body which defines tariff politics) shall re-evaluate the amount of the price of the kW·h due to Sogin for the next three years; this re-evaluation will take into account economic efficiency criteria.
+Following the separation of Sogin from Enel, a funding mechanism has been defined to provide resources for additional costs deriving from the different economic conditions (new discount rate and taxes), from the management costs for the new company, and from the change in strategy (from Safe Store to DECON.

+A Decree of the Ministry of the Industry issued on 2000, January 26th, states that above mentioned extra costs for Sogin shall be financed on a levy on the price of the sold kWh.
+Every year Sogin shall present the program of future activities, with associated costs: on this basis, the national Authority for Electric energy and Gas (the National body which defines tariff politics) shall re-evaluate the levy on kWh due to Sogin for next three years; this re-evaluation will take into account economic efficiency criteria

-The same procedure is foreseen by the Decree in the framework of the Consortium agreement in order to provide Sogin with additional funds for financing the dismantling of nuclear related installations now property of ENEA and FN.
+The same procedure is foreseen by the Decree in order to finance the dismantling of nuclear installation now property of ENEA and co-ordinated by the above mentioned Consortium.